genropy/genropy/gnrpy/README.md

 which will install the framework inside your system libraries or virtualenv.

-You can install also optional dependencies, 4 different profiles are provided
+You can install also optional dependencies, 3 different profiles are provided

 * pgsql - for PostgreSQL database usage
 * mysql - for MySQL database usage
-* sqlite - for Sqlite database usage
 * developer - will install extra tools usefule for genropy's development

+Note: sqlite3 driver is installed by default with the base installation, no need to use a specific profile.

 By executing: